Amended and Re-Stated

 (a) Officers shall serve for a term of one (1) year and until his or her successor shall be duly elected and qualified.
 An officer may, however, be removed from his or her position by a two-thirds vote of the Members at a meeting of the Members constituting a quorum.

-(b) No Officer shall serve in the same Officer position in the Club for more than two (2) consecutive years; however, no such term limits shall apply to the Treasurer.
+(b) No Officer shall serve in the same Officer position in the Club for more than four (4) consecutive years; however, no such term limits shall apply to the Treasurer.

 ARTICLE VI – INDEMNITY OF DIRECTORS AND OFFICERS